UPB logo

 Green Projects

-UPB creates impact by linking sustainability research to social issues and protecting the environment through its projects like: Cleantech, Aspire, BIONov-Pyro Tech , Inovabiomed, Interreg Danube Transnational Programme etc.
+POLITEHNICA Bucharest creates impact by linking sustainability research to social issues and protecting the environment through its projects like: Cleantech, Aspire, BIONov-Pyro Tech , Inovabiomed, Interreg Danube Transnational Programme etc.

 Research on smart cities (reduction of pollution and congestions through technology) is done by multi-disciplinary collectives (transportation coupled with computer engineering for example).
-UPB partnered with Rutgers University in US and led premier results on digital smart traffic lights, or intelligent traffic routing in cities.
+POLITEHNICA Bucharest partnered with Rutgers University in US and led premier results on digital smart traffic lights, or intelligent traffic routing in cities.
 The project was continued by research on roadside units and vehicular networks to drive through AI smarter city planning and traffic management.

-The transfer of knowledge and technology in the field of Eco-Nano-Technologies for Depolution and Waste Recovery, between the Research Center for Environmental Protection and UPB-CPMTE and private enterprises, will contribute to the development of the private sector, as well as the protection, conservation and improvement of the environment.
+The transfer of knowledge and technology in the field of Eco-Nano-Technologies for Depolution and Waste Recovery, between the Research Center for Environmental Protection and NUSTPB-CPMTE and private enterprises, will contribute to the development of the private sector, as well as the protection, conservation and improvement of the environment.

 upb campus orientation